Bariatric surgeries produce weight loss through 2 approaches:

 - The band may cause heartburn or reflux symptoms.

 - The port or tubing may break or leak.
-Fixing this problem would require a minor operation.
+Fixing this problem requires a minor procedure.

 These problems may occur after gastric bypass:

 - The opening between the stomach pouch and your small intestine may get narrower.
 This is called a stricture.
-This can be treated by placing a scope down the patient's throat and using a balloon to stretch the opening bigger.
+This can be treated by placing a scope down your throat and using a balloon to stretch the opening.
 Surgery is rarely needed to fix this problem.

 - Open surgery may lead to an incisional hernia.
-An incisional hernia is a bulging of tissue through the incision.
+Bulging of tissue through the incision.

-- Anemia -- from low iron or vitamin B12 levels.
+- Anemia may occur from low iron or vitamin B12 levels.

-- Dumping syndrome -- this is when the contents in the stomach move through the small intestine quickly.
-It causes discomfort.
+- Dumping syndrome.
+This is when the stomach contents move through the small intestine quickly, causing discomfort.

 - Kidney stones

-- Patients who do not take enough protein after surgery can become malnourished.
+- People who do not eat enough protein after surgery can become malnourished.

-After vertical sleeve gastrectomy, stomach contents may leak from where the remaining parts of the stomach are stapled together.
-Patients may need another operation to repair this problem if it occurs.
+After vertical sleeve gastrectomy, stomach contents may leak from the area where the remaining parts of the stomach are stapled together.
+You may need another operation to repair this problem if it occurs.

 Care after Bariatric Procedures

 Most people stay in the hospital for a few days after gastric bypass surgery.
-Patients are discharged when they can:
+You will be discharged when you can:

-Follow-up appointments are essential to determine if nutritional supplements, such as iron, calcium, vitamin B12, or other nutrients, are needed.
+Follow-up appointments are essential to determine if you need nutritional supplements such as iron, calcium, or vitamin B12.
 Supplements, such as a multivitamin with minerals, may be prescribed.

 The new stomach probably won't be able to handle both solid food and fluids at the same time.
-Patients should separate fluid and food intake by at least 30 minutes and only sip what they are drinking.
+Separate fluid and food intake by at least 30 minutes and only sip what you are drinking.

-After surgery, tolerance of fat, alcohol, or sugar decreases.
-Patients should reduce their fat intake, especially:
+After surgery, you will have less tolerance of fat, alcohol, and sugar.
+Reduce your fat intake, especially: